HackGT/SponsorshipPortal/README.md

 revel run
 ```

-Start the frontend and navigate to `localhost:8500`.
+Then, in a new shell, start the frontend and navigate to `localhost:8500`.
 ```
 # from project root
 cd frontend